Update 31 July 2021

 Scheduled on-campus learning activities at our Springfield and Ipswich campuses will be transitioned to online for the duration of the lockdown.
 USQ students will receive email communication in relation to arrangements for practical laboratory sessions and other impacted learning activities.

-Only Security and essential workers will be on the Ipswich and Springfield campuses during the lockdown.
+Only Security will be on the Springfield and Ipswich campuses during the lockdown due to the heightened restrictions in this lockdown period.
 These staff will be required to wear masks and follow QLD Health directives.

 Support for you

 The Health and Wellness Team are also available to support you at this time with a range of resources.

 Please stay safe and look after yourself and your loved ones.

 Staff and students are encouraged to familiarise themselves with the USQ COVID Safe Plan to ensure USQ remains a COVID-safe educational institution and workplace.
 Contractors and visitors can email USQ Safety for a copy of the plan

 The Framework, adopted from the National Safe Workplace Principles, addresses:

 - Vulnerable staff / students